Compost Manager | North Woods Steward | Bikemore Manager

 - Create an invoice process with Sustainable Skidmore and Dining Services to keep track of the financial transactions with the Dining Hall

-- Log your hours and tasks in the Garden for Sustainable Skidmore
+- Log hours and tasks in the garden for Sustainable Skidmore

-- Update the Skidmore Student Garden Facebook Page with information over the summer
+- Update the Commmunity Garden Facebook page with information over the summer

-- Help to think about updates and new ideas for the Sustainable Skidmore Garden website
+- Help to think about updates and new ideas for the garden website

-- Continue to update the garden brochure in conjunction with Sustainable Skidmore & EAC for use in the Dining Hall, Admissions, to provide to alumni, and to generally help in spreading the word about the garden
+- Continue to update the garden brochure in conjunction with Sustainable Skidmore and EAC for the dining hall, Admissions Office, alumni, and to generally help in spreading the word about the garden

 - Create videos and other educational materials for use in social media to promote the garden

-- Document your work (success & challenges) over the course of the summer and then organize it into a summary report during your final week so that it can be used to create a Garden Annual Report after the Fall events
+- Document work (successes and challenges) over the course of the summer and then organize it into a summary report during the final week so that it can be used to create a garden annual report after the fall events

-Reach Out to the Saratoga & Skidmore Community
+Reach Out to the Saratoga and the Skidmore Community